 Outstanding Student Paper Awards In NS, 2008 Fall AGU Meeting (from Chet Weiss)

-Vanessa Mitchell and Elliot Grunewald, from School of Earth Sciences, Stanford University, are recipients of the Near Surface Geophysics (NS) Outstanding Student Paper Awards at the 2008 AGU Fall Meeting.
+Vanessa Mitchell and Elliot Grunewald, from School of Earth, Energy & Environmental Sciences, Stanford University, are recipients of the Near Surface Geophysics (NS) Outstanding Student Paper Awards at the 2008 AGU Fall Meeting.

 Vanessa's work, titled Rational Experimental Design for Electrical Resistivity Imaging (NS43b-1183) explored the application of fast forward modeling techniques and prior geologic information to optimize the electrode configuration such that electric current is focused in the region of interest.
 Because of the method's low computational cost, it may be used for real-time modification of experiment design as new information is acquired.